erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

           erf.perturbation_nondimensional = 0.042 # Ri
           erf.perturbation_T_infinity = 300.0
-          #erf.perturbation_T_intensity = 0.1

 The box perturbation method (BPM) perturbs the temperature field :math:`\rho \theta` in a volume (box) format.
 Each box computes a perturbation update time and amplitude, then independently update at its respective update interval during runtime.
 A single perturbation amplitude is seen by the computational cells that falls within this box.
-A pseudo-random perturbations (ie. white noise) is applied over the range :math: `[-\phi, +\phi]` then introduced to the :math:`\rho \theta` field via source term (:math:`F_{\rho \theta}`).
+A pseudo-random perturbations (ie. white noise) is applied over the range :math:`[-\phi, +\phi]` then introduced to the :math:`\rho \theta` field via source term (:math:`F_{\rho \theta}`).
 As temperature is transported and through the action of the subgrid-scale (SGS) filter for eddy viscosity, white noise temperature perturbations become colored noise in the velocity field.

 Using the source term to perturb the momentum field through buoyancy coupling requires more time compared to the "direct" perturbation method.
 Turbulence onset can be triggered by adjusting the size of the perturbation box, as the amplitude is heavily influenced by having the two dimensional scales of the perturbation box in the denominator.
-While there is a general rule of thumb for this method, a sensitivity test should be performed to correctly perturb the momentum field to match the turbulence for a specific problem.

 Direct type forcing
 -------------------